86xenon/Showcase/README.md

     python main.py

 ## Usage
 When you run the script, it will prompt you for a monetary amount.
 Enter the amount in the format Dollars.Cents.
-Example:
+   - Example:
+     ```bash
      Please enter the amount: 123.45

 ## Testing
 This project includes unit tests to ensure correct functionality.
 You can run the tests as follows: